Isrothy/neominimap.nvim/README.md

 Thanks to [gorbit99](https://github.com/gorbit99) for [codewindow.nvim](https://github.com/gorbit99/codewindow.nvim),
 by which this plugin was inspired.
-The map generation algorithm is also learned from that project.
+The map generation algorithm and TreeSitter integration algorithm are also learned from that project.